mejares-jamesmichael/DIT301-JMMejares-Act04/README.md

 # Event Practice App

 This Flutter application serves as a practical demonstration of event handling, state management, and user input validation.
-The user interface is designed to be clean and intuitive, ensuring a smooth user experience.
+This also serves as the fourh activity for Mobile App Dev

 ## Reflection

-### How Event Handling for User Actions Was Implemented
+### How did you implement event handling for user interactions?

 Event handling in this application is primarily managed through `TextEditingController` listeners and the `onPressed` callback of the `ElevatedButton`.